dddaniel/libwebsockets/READMEs/README.lws_conmon.md

 ## `lws_conmon` apis

-`LWS_WITH_CONMON` build option enables `lws_conmon` apis for user code... these add some staticistic and information to client connections that can use useful for devices to introspect how the connection to their servers is actually performing.
+`lws_conmon` apis for user code... add some staticistic and other information to client connections that can use useful for devices to introspect how the connection to their servers is actually performing.

 The public apis can be found in `libwebsockets/lws-conmon.h`.